sleede/fab-manager/README.md

 **IMPORTANT: please run your server in production mode.**

 Go to your projects gallery and enjoy seeing your projects available from everywhere !
 That's all.

+<a name="plugins"></a>
+## Plugins

+Fab-manager has a system of plugins mainly inspired by [Discourse](https://fablab.lacasemate.fr/#!/projects) architecture.

+It enables you to write plugins which can:
+- have its proper models and database tables
+- have its proper assets (js & css)
+- override existing behaviours of Fab-manager
+- add features by adding views, controllers, ect...

+To install a plugin, you just have to copy the plugin folder which contains its code into the folder `plugins` of Fab-manager.

+You can see an example on the [repo of navinum gamification plugin](https://github.com/LaCasemate/navinum-gamification)

 <a name="known-issues"></a>
 ## Known issues